A Survey on Knowledge Organization Systems of Research Fields: Resources and Challenges: Introduction

 We conclude the paper by discussing the main challenges and opportunities in this field, highlighting the most promising future directions.
 We also analyse how current solutions could be integrated and interlinked to produce a more comprehensive and granular representation of all academic disciplines.

-In line with the Open Science principles, we release the table that describes all the identified KOSs according to the 15 features on Open Research Knowledge Graph\footnote{Full table describing the analysed KOSs according to the 15 features - \maintableurl}, as well as the code\footnote{The code for processing the analysed KOSs is available on GitHub - \githubrepo} we developed for processing them.
+In adherence to Open Science principles, we release the table that describes all the identified KOSs according to the 15 features on Open Research Knowledge Graph\footnote{Full table describing the analysed KOSs according to the 15 features --- \maintableurl}, as well as the code\footnote{The code for processing the analysed KOSs is available on GitHub --- \githubrepo} we developed for processing them.

 The rest of this manuscript is organised as follows.
 Section~\ref{background} introduces KOSs and discusses their applications.
 Section~\ref{methodology} describes the methodology that we employed to identify the 45 KOSs and introduces the full set of features used for the analysis.
 Section~\ref{results} presents the results of our analysis, offering a thorough, feature-by-feature assessment of the current landscape, and illustrating significant patterns.
 Section~\ref{challenges} discusses the ongoing challenges and possible future directions.
 Section~\ref{sec:ttv} outlines the threats to the validity of our analysis.
 Finally, Section~\ref{conclusions} concludes the paper by summarising the contributions and the main findings.